pellcorp/creality-wiki/docs/config_overrides.md

 ### Create a personal access token

 Click [here](https://github.com/settings/tokens?type=beta) to create a fine grained personal access token.
-Create a fine grained token and limit its access to just your pellcorp-overrides repository.
+Create a finegrained token and limit its access to just your `pellcorp-overrides` repository.
 Make sure that Contents read and write access.

 ![image](assets/images/git_backup_contents.png)